-Marie’s Place Crisis Stabilization Unit (CSU) provides respite care for members with acute behavioral health and/or substance use disorder needs as an alternative to psychiatric hospitalization.
+Marie’s Place Community Crisis Stabilization provides respite care for members with acute behavioral health and/or substance use disorder needs as an alternative to hospitalization.
 The unit offers members a structured setting where our clinical teams focus on maintaining patient safety, improving recovery, and promoting a safe return to the community.

 Commonwealth Care Alliance has long-standing partnerships and collaborates with emergency departments (EDs) across Massachusetts.
 If a CCA member is in the ED for a psychiatric reason, an ED representative can call our Behavioral Health team to review level of care determination.
-CCA can offer the member a place in our CSU, especially when the member does not require an inpatient level of psychiatric care.
+CCA can offer the member a place at Marie’s Place, especially when the member does not require an inpatient level of psychiatric care.

-Peer support groups are an important part of care at our CSU.
+Peer support groups are an important part of care at Marie’s Place.
 Through shared understanding and mutual empowerment, peer support groups address the complex needs of patients across a wide range of issues, including substance abuse, trauma, and mental and behavioral health.

 Marie’s Place in Brighton is a three-story Victorian-style home whose location offers patients convenient access to the local community.
 Some patients can go “out on pass” independently, helping to prepare them for transitioning back to the community.

-Our community-based Crisis Stabilization Unit successfully treats members with acute psychiatric crises, reducing the need for inpatient admissions.
+Our Community Crisis Stabilization successfully treats members with acute psychiatric crises, reducing the need for inpatient admissions.